adamkeesey/wifiConnect/README.md

 # wifiConnect

-Small utilty tool for connection to a wifi network from the CLI.
+Small utility tool for connection to a wifi network from the CLI.

 Program needs to be run as a super user.